communitybridge/easycla/contributors/contribute-to-a-gerrit-project.md

 To send an email notification to your company's CLA manager to sign Corporate CLA:

-1. Select your email address from the **Emial to Authorize** drop-down list.
+1. Select your email address from the **Email to Authorize** drop-down list.
 This is the email address that you want your company manager to whitelist while signing the Corporate CLA.

    ![](/.gitbook/assets/company-not-signed-ccla.png)